God is looking for people through whom he can do the impossible – what a pity that we plan only the things that we can do by ourselves.” – A.W. Tozer

-These trips were challenging, physically, mentally and spiritually.
-But as difficult and often dangerous as they were, its where I came alive and I cried every time I had to return to the United States.
+These trips were challenging, physically, mentally, and spiritually.
+But as difficult and often dangerous as they were, it’s where I came alive and I cried every time I had to return to the United States.
 But I had to let that part of myself go.
 Or rather, I had to kill it and then bury it (repeatedly) for the sake of my marriage.

 (I hesitate to even bring this up because I in no way want to dishonor Jon or paint him in any sort of negative light.
 But it’s part of my journey here.)

 It’s a painful process, letting part of who you are go.
 It felt like hacking off my own arm.
 Jon and I married when I was 20.
 He knew from the beginning that this was a huge part of my life.
-In fact I met him the week I returned from my first Mexico trip and I’m sure it was all I could talk about.
+In fact, I met him the week I returned from my first Mexico trip and I’m sure it was all I could talk about.
 But it soon became clear that Jon had no interest in joining me on those adventures.
-I got to the point where I couldn’t stand hearing stories of people serving overseas or even watch those sad save the children commercials.
+I got to the point where I couldn’t stand hearing stories of people serving overseas or even watching those sad save the children commercials.
 It was too painful to let that part of my heart awaken.

 One of the times I was particularly caught up in the yearning to go Jon said, “Look, if you want to go so bad then go.
 I don’t want to get in your way.
 I’d be sad, but if you want to divorce so you can follow your dream I won’t stop you.”
 Divorce wasn’t even on my mind at the time.
 (Though when we faced that road this was definitely one of the factors.)
-But I knew in that moment that there was no point in holding onto that dream.
+But I knew at that moment that there was no point in holding onto that dream.
 So I let it die.
 I buried it in the back of my heart.
-Every once in awhile I’d feel it rising and would have to put it down again.
+Every once in a while I’d feel it rising and would have to put it down again.

-Eventually I came to peace with it.
+Eventually, I came to peace with it.
 Jon and I worked through our early marriage issues and we built new dreams together.
 Dreams filled with just as much excitement and adventure.
 Dreams where we both could come alive.

 Five years went by before I would travel again and to my heart’s delight, Jon came with me.
-I knew it was a one time thing, but I soaked up every moment of Jon’s presence with me on that trip to Jamaica.
+I knew it was a one-time thing, but I soaked up every moment of Jon’s presence with me on that trip to Jamaica.

 He must have seen something in me on that trip.
-Afterwards he began to bring up ways that international missions could be a part of my life.
+Afterward, he began to bring up ways that international missions could be a part of my life.
 It was sweet, but while I knew I could always go on an occasional trip, I had moved on.
 I was more invested in seeing Jon’s music dreams come true.
 His opportunity would be my opportunity.
 His success would be what launched my own.